(last updated 26 April 2021)

-Baptised at Hackney St John in London on 26 April 1848, Eliza (pictured on the left) was a mere infant when she and per parents and older sister, Emma, sailed from London to South Australia on the sailing ship EMILY in 1849.
+Baptised at Hackney St John in London on 26 April 1848, Eliza (pictured on the right) was a mere infant when she and her parents and older sister, Emma, sailed from London to South Australia on the sailing ship EMILY in 1849.
 She lived initially at Mount Barker in South Australia before moving with her father and step-mother to Clunes in Victoria in around 1854.
 She was only fifteen years and five months old when she married Robert Osborne (1830-1918), a saw miller, at Coghill's Creek in Victoria in 1863.

 Robert's death certificate shows that he was 30 years old at the time of his marriage to Eliza, and was born at Stow Bedon in Norfolk in England in 1830.
 The son of William Osborne and Rose Nuss, he was living at Stow Bedon at the time of the 1841 and 1851 censuses; in 1841 with his widowed mother and siblings and in 1851 as a visitor at the home of William and Elizabeth Tilbrook.
 Although still to be confirmed, we think he sailed from Liverpool to Melbourne on the MORNING STAR which arrived at Port Philip on 20 September 1858.